-These five-nights-a-week performances for adoring fans, vacationing tourists, and high rollers who dropped a couple hundred thou at the poker tables for the privilege of seeing the Rocket Man up close and personal.
+These five-nights-a-week performances attracted adoring fans, vacationing tourists, and high rollers who dropped a couple hundred thou at the poker tables for the privilege of seeing the Rocket Man up close and personal.

-For his first Vegas show, ‘The Red Piano,’ John teamed with director David LaChapelle to develop a full production that incorporated videos playing on a massive screen–120 feet wide, 40 feet high–behind the band.
-For ‘The Bitch Is Back,’ Pamela Anderson performed a pole dance; a clip for ‘Rocket Man’ starred Justin Timberlake as a young Elton John, relating the song's otherworldly lyrics to John's own stratospheric launch into superstardom in the '70s.
+For his first Las Vegas show, The Red Piano, John teamed with director David LaChapelle to develop a full production that incorporated videos playing on a massive screen (it was 120 feet wide, and 40 feet high) behind the band.
+There was more – much more: For "The Bitch Is Back," Pamela Anderson performed a pole dance; a clip for "Rocket Man" starred Justin Timberlake as a young Elton John, relating the song's otherworldly lyrics to John's own stratospheric launch into super-stardom in the '70s.

-"I wanted to do a production that really reflected my tastes in art and photography," John says.
-“It was a chance to be reflective about my career, not in a sentimental way but a fun way…It's one of the biggest stages in the world, so if you don't fill it up, you're in trouble."
+"I wanted to do a production that really reflected my tastes in art and photography," John said at the time.
+"It was a chance to be reflective about my career, not in a sentimental way but a fun way. ...
+It's one of the biggest stages in the world, so if you don't fill it up, you're in trouble."

-In September 2011, John began his second Vegas show, ‘The Million Dollar Piano,’ this time building more variety into the set list by featuring some deep album cuts and a duet interlude featuring his voice and piano along with percussioninst Ray Cooper.
-The show's production centerpiece is just as the title suggests, a Yamaha grand piano tricked out with 68 LED screens that play images as John played the hits.
+John kicked off a second Vegas show in September 2011, as the The Million Dollar Piano built more variety into the set list by featuring some deep album cuts and a duet interlude featuring his voice and piano along with percussionist Ray Cooper.
+The show's production centerpiece was just as the title suggested: a Yamaha grand piano tricked out with 68 LED screens that featured images as John played the hits.